East Farmingdale, New York: K-12 education

+Higher education

+East Farmingdale is home to Farmingdale State College.
+The college is located in the northwestern part of the CDP.

 Local attractions

-Route 110 (Broad Hollow Road) is one of the largest business corridors on Long Island, many Long Island companies are based in East Farmingdale.
-Farmingdale State College is located in the northwestern part of the CDP, Republic Airport is located in the center of the CDP, and Saint Charles Cemetery is just east of the airport.
+New York State Route 110 (Broad Hollow Road) is one of the largest business corridors on Long Island, and many Long Island companies are based in East Farmingdale.
+Republic Airport is located in the center of the CDP, and Saint Charles Cemetery is just east of the airport.
 These two areas make up about one-third of the CDP's land area.
-Adventureland, one of Long island's most popular amusement parks, is located in East Farmingdale right across the street from Farmingdale State College.
+Adventureland, one of Long island's most popular amusement parks, is located in East Farmingdale, across the street from Farmingdale State College.